Z3R0-D47/PicoCTF-WriteUp/Forensics/Verify.md

 ---

 ## Solution
-After connecting using ssh based on the instruction.
+After connecting using `ssh` and password `84b12bae` based on the instruction.
 ### 1. Listing Files
 List the files in the directory using `ls` command.